nextcloud/documentation/admin_manual/configuration/auth_ldap.rst

 settings are detected automatically.
 An indicator will show whether the configuration is incomplete, incorrect or OK.

+The settings are changed automatically, as soon as a input element looses the focus, i.e. the cursor is taken away by clicking somewhere else or pressing the tabulator key.

 The other tabs can be navigated by clicking the tabs or by using the *Continue* and *Back* buttons.
 They are located on the lower right, next to the status indicator.